paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 * be reduced by damage (hit, poison, fall)
 * be increased by time, potions, med-kits.
-* be reviewed by other actions (such as no jumping on low health) In this example a CustomAsset.Float project resource does the job while markedly reducing the amount of code and support compared to a singleton.
+* be reviewed by other actions (such as no jumping on low health)
+* In this example a CustomAsset.Float project resource does the job while markedly reducing the amount of code and support compared to a singleton.

 See how easy it is to create [here](#health-bar) e in [this](https://www.youtube. com/watch?v=) short video including testing framework.
 Use the same techniques for stamina, mana, progress and the many other measures used in games.
 Then branch out to more uses.

 ### Game Managers
 The traditional approach of using a MonoBehaviour as a manager creates a system that is difficult to test in isolation.
 [Here](https://www.youtube .com/watch?v=) we have a video on creating the framework for a health manager using custom assets.
 Go [here](#health-manager) if you prefer to read.

+Refactoring existing code into custom asset managers can be done in very little time while providing benefits in stability, flexibility and testing.
+[Here](#refactoring-to-use-custom-assets) is a non-trivial example from existing code.

 ### Persistent Storage
+Every mutable custom asset includes a checkbox in the inspector for persistent storage.
+Data saves when changed and restored on program restart.

 > Read the code in the Examples Folder and run the Example scene